kait-weishaar/tech-blog/README.md

 ## Future Development
 The code could definitely be refactored to be more performant.
 In addition, posts should likely be able to have more content than just a title and a link, so adding some body to the posts would make the app more worthwhile.

+## Acknowledgements
+Much of the code was reused from a project done for UW Madison Extensions Coding Bootcamp Trilogy.